koolleeo/Team_Profile_Generator/README.md

 ## Description

-Use node.js and the appropriate npm modules to create a professional README generator which meets the following technical specification
+Use node.js and the appropriate npm modules to create a Team Profile Generator which meets the following technical specification

 ### User Story